bahsim/idgl-dev-system/05-patterns.md

 *(For building complex `Specs` from smaller, reusable parts)*

 *   **[Composable Prompts](./01-patterns/02-Pattern-Composable-Prompts.md):** A technical pattern for managing meta-prompts.
 It uses a pre-processor to resolve `@import` directives, allowing prompts to be composed from reusable partials.
+*   **[Spec Library](./01-patterns/13-Pattern-Spec-Library.md):** The enterprise-level play for establishing a "Don't Repeat Yourself" (DRY) principle for `Specs`.
+It involves creating a canonical, version-controlled library of `Specs` for an organization's core components.

 ### III.
 Organizational Plays
 *(For structuring the work, the artifacts, and the team)*